Brian-Munene/Vending-Machine/README.md

 ## How to Test

-To test the vending machine application you have an option of two API documentation.

-### 1. Swagger Documentation

-To view the swagger documentation navigate to ``http://127.0.0.1:8000/docs/``

-### 2. Redoc Documentation

-To view the redoc documentation navigate to ``http://127.0.0.1:8000/redocs/``
+To test the application navigate to the docs folder.
+There you will find a JSON file with sample requests that can be used to test the application.

+You can import the JSON file into postman to create a new collection.